-- Aliasing
+Aliasing

-- "jaggies" caused by under sampling.

-- Anti-aliasing techniques.

-- Pixel color is sampled at multiple points and then averaged - In Maya Software Renderer, "Production Quality" applies anti-aliasing techniques to smooth out images.
+- "jaggies" caused by under sampling. - Anti-aliasing techniques. - Pixel color is sampled at multiple points and then average - Maya Software Renderer: "Production Quality" applies anti-aliasing techniques to smooth out images. - Mental Ray: default is pretty good but can also increase "quality" or # of samples if needed.